Beatrizssmarques/Beatrizssmarques/README.md

 ## 👩‍💻 About Me

 - 🎓 Bachelor's Degree in Software Engineering
-- 💼 Recently completed my internship at **[Company Name]**
+- 💼 Recently completed my internship at **SINMETRO**
 - 🌱 Always learning new technologies and improving my skills
-- 🚀 Passionate about software development and problem solving
+- 🚀 Passionate about software development and problem-solving
-- 📚 Book lover and lifelong learner
+- 📚 Book lover
-- ✨ I enjoy turning ideas into real projects

 ---

 ## 💼 Internship Experience

-Recently completed my internship at **[Company Name]**, where I:
+Recently completed my internship at **SINMETRO**, where I developed a predictive analytics solution for a plastic injection company.

-- Developed and maintained software applications
-- Worked with **[Technologies]**
-- Collaborated with a team using agile methodologies
-- Strengthened my problem-solving and software design skills
-- Contributed to real-world projects and gained hands-on experience
+My work included:

+* Building a **Machine Learning model** to forecast and predict rejected parts based on production data
+* Querying and processing large datasets using **SQL**
+* Developing data analysis and ML pipelines in **Python**
+* Creating an interactive dashboard to present model results and key performance indicators
+* Using **Grafana** for data visualization and monitoring
+* Applying data science techniques to solve real industrial challenges

 ---